CroneKorkN/rbcm/README.md

   - 'file' capability has priority over commands
 - commands are executed on server

 # TODO

-- load capabilities independently from filename
+- load capabilities regardless of knowing the filename
   - load into isolated context and diff a before/after of the methodlist?